Who we are and what we believe

 We are a congregation of the Lutheran Church Missouri Synod (LCMS).
 Even though Lutherans built churches in Oklahoma before statehood, even though one of the oldest churches in Oklahoma, formed among Cherokee Indians in the former Indian Territory, is a Lutheran Church, and even though Lutherans were well represented in the land runs, the Lutheran Church is not exactly the largest Protestant family in Oklahoma.
 Yet, Lutheran churches ranging from small to large, rural to urban are found in most parts of the state.

 When did it all start?

-As the original Protestant group, Lutherans have a heritage over 500 years.
-The movement of reform that spawned the Protestant churches began on October 31, 1517 by an ordinary yet remarkable man named Martin Luther.
+As the original Protestant group, Lutherans have a heritage of over 500 years.
+The movement of reform that spawned the Protestant churches began on October 31, 1517, by an ordinary yet remarkable man named Martin Luther.

 In fact, all Protestant churches consider Martin Luther their spiritual forefather who brought to light again the most vital teachings of the Bible.
 Because of his efforts Bible reading, hymn singing, and preaching became commonplace in the church.
 He showed by means of the Bible that through personal faith in Jesus Christ every Christian has access to God.

 Eph.
 3:12 (NIV) In him and through faith in him we may approach God with freedom and confidence.